Zhen Wang / 王震

 }

-We propose Hessian regularized sparse coding (HessianSC) for action recognition, which can well preserve the local geometry and steer the sparse coding varying linearly along the manifold of data distribution.
+We propose Hessian regularized sparse coding (HessianSC) for action recognition, which can preserve the local geometry well and steer the sparse coding varying linearly along the manifold of data distribution.

 |